lars-t-hansen/Jobanalyzer/README.md

 are unknown (bus/disk/interconnect bandwidth); and some are possibly expensive (disk usage).

+## Consumers

+What is a "resource consumer", and what is a "job"?

+If we have a job queue it's not too difficult - a job is what was created by the queue, and the resources requested for the job were the resources outlined in the job script.

+Absent that:

+A job is not something as simple as a PID, since even individual threads have PIDs.
+And it's not even something as simple as a collection of threads that share kernel resources (memory map etc) and is what Posix defines as a "process".

+It's tempting to say that a "job" is a process tree that was started from an interactive shell or login prompt, though this runs into some problems with interactive long-running tools such as Jupyter.
+But as a first attempt it may be OK.

+The "resources requested" for this type of job are not so easy to define.
+For the ML nodes, there's an expectation (per the web page) to use at most 1/4 of the (virtual!)
+CPUs and no more than the free memory.
+In addition there's the expectation that "some" GPU will be used.
+See below under "The trickiness of rules" for more about this.

 ## Solution sketch

 All the use cases are really log-processing use cases, even the case